 The salaries and short-term employee benefits are expensed as occurred, whereas the share-based payments are recorded at the date of grant and expensed over the vesting period to the Consolidated Statements of Operations and Comprehensive Loss.
-The Corporation granted Nil options during the year-ended December 31, 2015 (2014 - 990,000) to directors in place of cash compensation for directors fees earned for fiscal 2015 and 2014.

-The Committee is satisfied that it appropriately fulfilled its mandate during the year ending December 31, 2015.
+The Committee is satisfied that it appropriately fulfilled its mandate during the year ending December 31, 2016.